corcorana/restingIAF/iaf_manu.md

 ### IAF analysis parameters
 Initial parameters for the IAF analysis were determined on the basis of preliminary testing with an independent set of resting-state data.
 These data were collected as part of a separate EEG protocol.

-The length of the Hamming window implemented in `pwelch` was set at 1024 samples (4 times the sampling rate raised to the next power of 2), which yielded a frequency resolution of ~0.24 Hz.
+The length of the Hamming window implemented in `pwelch` was set at 1024 samples (i.e. 4 times the sampling rate raised to the next power of 2), which yielded a frequency resolution of ~0.24 Hz.
 This sliding window was applied with 50% overlap.
 The bounds of the alpha-band window $W_\alpha$ were set at 7 and 13 Hz.
 Width of the SGF sliding window $F_w$ was set at 11 samples (i.e. frequency bins), corresponding to a frequency span of ~2.69 Hz.
 A fifth-degree polynomial was selected as the curve-fitting parameter $k$.

 The minimum power difference parameter was set at $pDiff = .20$.
 This meant that the largest peak detected within $W_\alpha$ had to register a PSD value at least 20% greater than that of the next largest peak to qualify as the PAF estimate for that channel.
 Although this criterion constitutes an arbitrarily defined threshold, we know of no objective standard (or theoretical rationale) that can be used to guide the determination of this necessary boundary condition.
 However, we consider it a strength of the current approach that this limit must be explicitly defined prior to data analysis, and uniformly applied across all encountered cases.